kayble289/alx-system_engineering-devops/0x00-shell_basics/README.md

-list directory content in a long format
+list directory content plus hidden ones in a long format